Hyperpigmentation isn’t necessarily a condition but a term that describes skin that appears darker. It can:

 It’s not always possible to prevent hyperpigmentation.
 However, you can protect yourself by:

-- using sunscreen with an SPF of at least 30 can help
+- using sunscreen with an SPF of at least 30

 - wearing hats or clothing that block sunlight